 I`m very proud of my work on this story, but the one sequence that gives me the most satisfaction is my amended version of the Tardis` first journey from the junkyard to the cavemen.
 It`s not just different, it`s better as we finally get to see something the original missed out on – the Ship dematerialising away from that junkyard in Totters Lane and setting off on a journey that has lasted, so far, for nearly fifty years and, we all hope, for so many more.

-Having looked back at the story for my Fan Edit Viewing Marathon, I was struck by how much I enjoyed it.
-I had expected to watch it and totally disagree with the editing choices I’d made back them but for the most part I genuinely didn’t.
-There wasn’t very much I would do differently, and certainly not enough to warrant tackling the edit all over again, but I did feel that the music was just a little bit too loud in places.
-In my defence it was getting on for seven years ago and was one of the earliest stories I edited.
-I’m also not entirely unhappy about the occasional audio glitch as there were plenty of those in the finished episodes these edits are compiled from!
+Having viewed the edit again recently, I was struck by how much I enjoyed it.
+I had expected to watch it and totally disagree with the editing choices I’d made six years earlier but for the most part I genuinely didn’t.
+There wasn’t very much I would do differently, and certainly not enough to warrant tackling the edit all over again, but I did feel that the music was just a little bit too loud in places but in my defence it was one of the earliest stories I edited, and is about the only one from back then that I haven’t completely redone.

 And so I went back and took the music further down in the mix, which involved ripping the relevant sections from the DVD and then laying the ripped audio over the edited audio so they matched without any echo due to them being ever so slightly out of sync.
 There were only two or three short sections I needed to patch this way, the rest of it simply needed me to take the volume down.
 I also took the opportunity to slightly tweak the cue I used for the moment when Babs enters the Tardis for the first time.

-Other than those audio tweaks, this mk2 version of the Unearthly Child Fan Edit remains unchanged from the 2009 original.
+Other than those audio tweaks, this mk2 version of my An Unearthly Child Fan Edit remains unchanged from the 2009 original.